Connect with Local Window Companies

 Frame

-The fixed part of windows (the perimeter) within which the sash or panes of glass are mounted.
+The outside part of a window (the perimeter) within which the sash and insulated glass unit are mounted.

 Head Expander